-The City of North Charleston will host its annual Veterans Day tribute on Tuesday, November 11, 2014 from 10:30 am – 1:00 pm at Park Circle.
-We ask veterans and the public to join Mayor R. Keith Summey and City Council in this special ceremony.
-Last year, over 500 veterans in attendance were honored.
+The City of North Charleston will host its annual Veterans Day tribute on Friday, November 11, 2016 from 10:30 am – 1:00 pm at Park Circle featuring a a keynote by retired U.S. Army Capt.
+Florent "Flo" Groberg.
+We ask veterans and the public to join Mayor Keith Summey and City Council in this special ceremony.
+Each year, over 500 veterans in attendance are honored.

 All veterans in attendance will be recognized and will receive a specially designed commemorative coin.
 To receive a coin, veterans are urged to RSVP no later than November 4 to (843) 740-5801, (843) 745-1028 or via email at firstname.lastname@example.org.

-A new component for this year’s Veterans Day event will be added from the 1st Combat Camera Squadron, who will provide a photo displays from the perspective of the Air Force during past wartime strategic, operational, worldwide crises, contingencies, joint exercises and humanitarian operations.
+In addition, the 1st Combat Camera Squadron will provide photo and video displays from the perspective of the Air Force during past wartime strategic, operational, worldwide crises, contingencies, joint exercises and humanitarian operations.
 The 1st Combat Camera Squadron is a tenant unit at Joint Base Charleston, and the largest active duty combat camera unit in the Air Force.
 Combat Camera acquires still and motion imagery in support of classified and unclassified air, sea, and ground military operations.

 From past Veterans Day events